Papal name: Current practice

 who takes to himself the name [papal name].

 Papal names

-As of 2025, there have been 81 different papal names with 44 of these, all but one in the first millennium, having been used only once.
+As of 2025, there have been 81 different papal names.
+44 of them have been used only once, of which 43 were during the first millennium of the papacy.
 The most frequently used papal name is John, with 21 popes having taken this name.

-Note that six papal names — John, Benedict, Boniface, Alexander, Felix, and Martin — have numbering discrepancies, due to record-keeping errors or disputes over whether a particular reigning pontiff was valid.
+Six papal names — John, Benedict, Boniface, Alexander, Felix, and Martin — have numbering discrepancies, due to record-keeping errors or disputes over whether a particular reigning pontiff was valid.